Owners manualOwners manual

 - Student (Lapsed)

 Students make use of the Membership renewal date, which you can set when you create the user's account.
-Shortly before the user's membership comes to an end, they receive a reminder to contact the office to extend their membership.
 This is useful if you charge for student membership and access to the booking system.
-If they renew membership, simply change the renewal date to extend their membership.
+If they renew membership, the billing system will update the renewal date for you.
+Otherwise, simply change the renewal date to extend their membership.
 If the membership lapses, the system moves the user into the Student (Lapsed) role.
 If you do not want to use this feature, just set a renewal date in the far future.

 - Associate member